-- 7. (Kraken CR or appliance with Analog Composite capture card installed) To capture and encode Analog Composite video, select Analog Capture 1 for the Source and then select the capture card Mode.
-See "Analog Capture Mode" (under Input Settings). - 8.
-(Kraken running as VM on hardware with SFP SDI to IP gateway installed) To capture and encode uncompressed video over SDI, select ST2110 for the Source and then complete the additional fields.
-See "ST2110" (under Input Settings). - 9.
-To apply your changes, click Apply.
-The new input is added to the Inputs List. - 10.
+- 10. Analog Capture: (Kraken appliance with Analog Composite capture card installed) To capture and encode Analog Composite video, select Analog Capture 1 for the Source and then select the Capture Mode.
+See "Analog Capture Mode" (under Input Settings). - 11.
+To apply your changes, click Apply. - 12.
+The new input is added to the Inputs List. - 13.
 To view statistics for SDI (DeckLink) or Analog Capture encoding inputs, click Statistics.
 For details, see Input Statistics.

-You can access statistics for other input types from the Streams Statistics page, including SRT Statistics graphs.
+You can view statistics for other input types from the Streams Statistics page, including SRT Statistics graphs.
 For more information, see Viewing Kraken Statistics.